alphaonex86/Dolphin-UltraCopier/README.md

-# Now dolphin_ultracopier.py integrate the function to get sources from clipboard
+# Now ultracopier integrate the function to get sources from clipboard
 # Dolphin-UltraCopier 0.1

 **Release**: 28 Aug 2024